Chart Color Schemes

 Household Composition

-Pinjarra has a typical household mix, with a fairly typical median household size
+Pinjarra has a typical household mix, with a lower-than-average median household size

-Family households comprise 69.8% of all households, including 25.5% couples with children, 29.3% couples without children, and 14.4% single parent families.
+Family households account for 69.8% of all households, including 25.5% couples with children, 29.3% couples without children, and 14.4% single parent families.
 Non-family households constitute the remaining 30.2%, with lone person households at 28.0% and group households comprising 2.0%.
-The median household size is 2.4 people, which aligns with the Greater Perth average.
+The median household size is 2.4 people, smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households